wilsonmar/wilsonmar.github.io/_posts/2020-02-28-git-signing.md

 ## Sign Git Commits & merges

-1. git clone a repo, then edit some file.
+1. git clone a repo, then edit one of its files.

 1. Configure for the repo (and each additional repo) the private "no reply" email from <a href="#GitHubEmail">above</a> so your email is not exposed publicly: